OPAL Functions

 | replace_regex | Replaces all instances of a matched regex pattern in the input string with a provided value. |

-| right | Returns a rightmost substring of its input. |
+| right | Returns the rightmost length Unicode characters of value. |

 | rtrim | rtrim removes trailing characters from a string. |